This article is part of a series of Virtual Venue articles used as a guide for setting up a virtual event. Start here to see all articles.

 Zoom meetings/webinars embedded on websites like we do for Virtual Venue can be computer resource heavy on some computers depending on their age, processing power & available system memory.
-Zoom meetings are more computer resource heavy than webinars in part because attendees do not have access to enable their audio or video.
+Zoom meetings are more computer resource heavy than webinars in part because attendees do not have access to enable their audio or video with webinars.
 We suggest using webinars when possible provided you have sufficient Zoom webinar licensing and that webinars provide the attendee experience you want to provide during your event.

 At this time we do not offer a built-in integration to any other video conferencing provider besides Zoom but other video conferencing solution may still work if they can be embedded in HTML.